little-world/rust-course/projecta/06-safe-configuration.md

 **Goal**: Create a fluent builder API that makes construction ergonomic, provides sensible defaults, and collects all validation errors at once.

 **Why This Milestone Matters**:

-Milestone 2 gave us type safety, but the API is **clunky**.
-Creating a config requires many `.unwrap()` calls and looks ugly.
-The **builder pattern** solves this by providing a fluent, chainable API that's pleasant to use while maintaining all our safety guarantees.

 **The Ergonomics Problem**: